ismailsaoudi/challenge1_css_html_refactor/README.md

 ## Description

-Replacing all div elements to Sementic elements
+Replacing all div elements by Sementic elements

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")